-- Our SENDCO (Special Educational Needs and Disablity Coordinator) is Miss Vittle.
-She oversees all support and progress of any child requiring additional support across the school. - The class teacher and Inclusion Lead will oversee, plan and work with each child with SEND in their class to ensure that progress in every area is made. - There may be a Learning Support Assistant (LSA) working with your child either individually or as part of a group; if this is seen as necessary by the class teacher.
+- Our SENDCO (Special Educational Needs and Disablity Coordinator) is Mrs Hayes.
+She oversees all support and progress of any child requiring additional support across the school. - The class teacher and Inclusion Lead/SENDCo will oversee provision and support plans to ensure each child with SEND makes necessary progress. - There may be a Learning Support Assistant (LSA) working with your child either individually or as part of a group; if this is seen as necessary by the Inclusion Lead/SENDCo.
 The regularity of these sessions will be explained to parents when the support starts.